NicholasDKManning/WorkoutTrackerApp/README.md

 🏋️ ERND – Web-Based Workout Tracker (MVP)
 ERND is a full-stack web application I’m building to grow as an application developer.
 The goal is to create a mobile-style fitness app where users can log in, track workouts in detail, and view their workout history — all through a clean, responsive web interface.

-This is a long-term learning project, but the Minimum Viable Product (MVP) is being built in under two weeks to allow for user testing and feedback.
-All work is done step by step using web resources, with a focus on building a portfolio-worthy full-stack application.
+This is a long-term learning project, but the Minimum Viable Product (MVP) is being built in HOPEFULLY two weeks to allow for user testing and feedback.
+All work is done by me using web resources, with a focus on building a portfolio-worthy full-stack application.

 🛠️ Tech Stack
 Frontend: HTML, CSS, JavaScript